TomokoKwan/BlueTurfStudios/_posts/2014-07-18-match-game.markdown

 alt: image-alt
 project-date: 2016
 category: Android Game Development
 description: This is a prototype of a tile matching game incorporating RPG elements.
 Tile pieces react dynamically and real time allowing the player to make multiple changes to the board before executing their move.
+This is programmed in Java without any external libraries.
 youtubelink: https://www.youtube.com/embed/UrWZPBaWvxg